-If Arqit fails to sell or otherwise monetize its satellite currently under construction, it may be required to write off capitalized satellite costs or incur breakage fees under certain of its contracts related to satellite construction obligations.
+If Arqit fails to sell or otherwise monetize its satellite currently under construction, it may be required to recognize further impairment losses, write off capitalized satellite costs or incur breakage fees under certain of its contracts related to satellite construction obligations.

 In December 2022 Arqit updated its technology strategy to eliminate quantum satellites and the associated ground infrastructure from its core QuantumCloudTM product offering.
 See "Item 4.B.
-Business Overview - Change in Satellite Infrastructure Strategy."
+Business Overview - Satellite Infrastructure."
 In connection with this update, Arqit is planning to sell or otherwise monetize its quantum satellite currently under construction.
-If Arqit fails to sell its satellite currently under construction, it may be required to write off capitalized satellite costs or incur breakage fees under certain of its contracts related to satellite construction obligations.
-If such write offs are required or additional expenses are incurred, Arqit's results of operations could differ materially from its expectations and Arqit's business, financial condition and results of operations could be materially adversely affected.
+In May 2023 Arqit retained an adviser to assist in the process of pursuing the sale of its satellite division amongst other potential transactions.
+During the fiscal year ended September 30, 2023, Arqit reclassified its satellite assets from "intangible assets" to "assets classified as held for sale", in connection with which it recognized an impairment loss of \$17.6 million.
+If Arqit fails to sell its satellite currently under construction, it may be required to recognize further impairment losses, write off capitalized satellite costs or incur breakage fees under certain of its contracts related to satellite construction obligations.
+If such impairment losses or write offs are required or additional expenses are incurred, Arqit's results of operations could differ materially from its expectations and Arqit's business, financial condition and results of operations could be materially adversely affected.